hou80houzhu/brightjs/README.md

 ###Step 3

 Accessed through a modern browser

+###Step 4

+install the chrome extenstion and debug the samples.

 > Run brooder samples,you should deployment the samples before accessing from a browser,you can not open directly from the local.